 Moisture builds up quickly in certain areas of your home, like the kitchen and bathrooms.
 Without proper ventilation, that humid air spreads and forces your AC to work harder.
 A simple habit to adopt is running your exhaust fans during and after you cook or shower to pull that moist air outside.
 For a more comprehensive approach, a whole-house ventilation system can ensure a constant exchange of fresh, dry air.
 Good airflow prevents moisture from getting trapped and stagnating, which not only protects your HVAC equipment but also improves your home’s indoor air quality.
 This is a key strategy for both homeowners and managers of commercial properties looking to manage humidity effectively.

-Seal Air Leaks and Upgrade Your Insulation
+Seal Air Leaks and Check Your Insulation

 Think of your home as a fortress against the outdoor elements.
 Cracks and gaps around windows, doors, and in your ductwork are like open gates, letting humid air sneak inside.
 This infiltration forces your AC to constantly battle new moisture.
 Sealing these air leaks and ensuring you have adequate insulation creates a stronger barrier.
 Properly sealed air ducts are especially important, as they prevent cool, conditioned air from escaping and humid, unconditioned air from getting in.
 A well-sealed and insulated home holds onto its cool, dry air longer, significantly reducing the workload on your HVAC system.
 If you’re unsure where to start, a professional evaluation can pinpoint exactly where your home is most vulnerable.